 In this work, we propose a novel manifold-based GP approach based on the Bayesian GP latent variable model (B-GPLVM) [22] that performs simultaneously the feature fusion and joint estimation of the AU ordinal intensity.
-Specifically, we propse the variational GP auto-encoder (VGP-AE), which is composed of a probabilistic recognition model, used to project the observed features onto the manifold, and a generative model, used for their reconstruction.
-This, in contrast to existing work (e.g., [23]) that applies deterministic back-mappings, allows us to explicitly model the uncertainty in the projections onto the learned manifold.
+Specifically, the introduced variational GP auto-encoder (VGP-AE) is composed of a probabilistic recognition model, used to project the observed features onto the manifold, and a generative model, used for their reconstruction.
+This, in contrast to existing works (e.g., [23]) that apply deterministic back-mappings allows us to explicitly model the uncertainty in the projections onto the target manifold.
 Additionally, we endow the proposed VGP-AE with the ordinal outputs [24].
-The fusion of the information from the input features and learning of the joint ordinal output is performed simultaneously in a joint Bayesian framework.
-In this way, we seamlessly integrate the ordinal structure into the recovered manifold while attaining robust fusion of the target features.
+The fusion and learning of the joint ordinal output is performed simultaneously in a joint Bayesian training.
+In this way, we seamlessly integrate the ordinal structure into the target manifold while attaining more robust fusion of the target features.
 To the best of our knowledge, this is the first approach that achieves simultaneous feature fusion and joint AU intensity estimation in the context of facial behavior analysis.